Site Configuration

-Complete seite.toml reference — site settings, collections, build options, deployment, languages, and images.
+Complete seite.toml reference for your static site: site settings, collections, build options, deployment targets, languages, images, and analytics.

 Overview

-All configuration lives in seite.toml at the project root.
+All configuration lives in seite.toml at the project root, created by seite init.
 Here's a complete example:

 [site]